-That question is now being addressed by several streams of researchthat are coalescing into what could be considered the third chapter in this long history.
-Darwin (1872) proposed that emotions expressions evolved to serve two classes of functions: (1)preparing the organism to respond adaptivelyto environmentally recurrent stimuli, and (2)communicating ritical social information.
-Subsequent researchers (e.g., Chapman, Kim, Susskind & Anderson, 2009; Eibl-Eisenfeldt, 1989; Ekman, 1992) further developed this account, arguing that internal physiological regulation was likely the original adaptive function of emotion expressions, which later evolved to serve communicative functions.
-Below, we review emerging evidence for this "Two Stage Model" of emotion expression evolution.
+That question is now being addressed by several streams of research that are coalescing into what could be considered the third chapter in this long history.
+Darwin (1872) proposed that emotion expressions evolved to serve two classes of functions: (a) preparing the organism to respond adaptively to environmentally recurrent stimuli and (b) communicating critical social information.
+Subsequent researchers (e.g., Chapman, Kim, Susskind, & Anderson, 2009; Eibl-Eibesfeldt, 1989; Ekman, 1992) further developed this account, arguing that internal physiological regulation was likely the original adaptive function of emotion expressions, which later evolved to serve communicative functions.
+Here we review emerging evidence for this "two-stage model" of emotion-expression evolution.